Disease Guide ·Lymphoma (Cancer) ·2026

 Diagnosis - $500-$1,000

-Fine needle aspirate of a swollen lymph node ($100-$250) is usually the first step and can confirm lymphoma quickly.
-Biopsy ($300-$500) determines the type and grade.
-Staging with blood work, X-rays, ultrasound, and bone marrow aspirate ($300-$600) checks how far the cancer has spread.
-Average $500-$1,000
+Fine needle aspirate ($100-$250) is the first step.
+Biopsy ($300-$500) determines type and grade.
+Staging with blood work, X-rays, ultrasound, and bone marrow aspirate ($300-$600) checks spread.
+Average $500-$1,000.

 Treatment - $3,000-$10,000

-The CHOP chemotherapy protocol is the gold standard — a multi-drug regimen given over 19-25 weeks.
-Each weekly visit costs $200-$500.
-Some owners opt for single-agent prednisone ($20-$50/month) which provides short-term relief but not remission.
-Radiation is occasionally used for localized forms.
-Average $3,000-$10,000
+CHOP chemotherapy is the gold standard - multi-drug regimen over 19-25 weeks.
+Weekly visits: $200-$500.
+Prednisone-only ($20-$50/month) provides short-term relief, not remission.
+Radiation used occasionally for localized forms.
+Average $3,000-$10,000.

 Total Cost - $3,500-$11,000